+FOREW ORD 1

+SECT ION A - INFORMATION FOR OUR EXTERNAL EXAMINERS 3

 1 THE ROLE OF THE EXTERNAL EXAMINER

-The Role of the External Examiner at UWS
+1 The Role of the External Examiner at UWS

 Appointment and Induction

+Change in Circumstances

 Reciprocity of Examining and Number of Appointments

 Programme Grouping

 Period of Office/Extension of Appointment

 Resignation of an External Examiner/Termination of Appointment

 Powers

-SCHOOL ASSESSMENT BOARD EXTERNAL EXAMINERS
+2 SCHOOL ASSESSMENT BOARD EXTERNAL EXAMINERS

-Your Role during the Academic Year
+2 Your Role during the Academic Year

 Engagement with School Assessment Board

 Meeting with Students

 Assessment

 Recognition of Prior Learning

 Work-based Learning / Work-Related Learning / Placement Learning Arrangements

 Module Amendments

+Extenuating Circumstances.

-Extenuating Circumstances Collaborative Provision for Franchise Partnerships
+Collaborative Provision for Franchise Partnerships

 School Assessment Boards

 Rights and Responsibilities of External Examiners

 3 SCHOOL BOARDS OF EXAMINERS EXTERNAL EXAMINERS

-Your Role during the Academic Year
+J Your Role during the Academic Year

 Attendance

 Assessment

 Programme Amendments

 School Boards of Examiners

 Rights and Responsibilities of External Examiners

-1 DEGREE ASSESSMENT BOARD EXTERNAL EXAMINERS
+4 DEGREE ASSESSMENT BOARD EXTERNAL EXAMINERS

 Rights and Responsibilities of DAB External Examiners

 Assessment

-Meeting with Students
+Meeting with Students 16

 Recognition of Prior Learning

 Work-based Learning / Work-Related Learning / Placement Learning Arrangements

-Programme and Module Amendments
+Programme and Module Amendments 17

 5 ANNUAL EXTERNAL EXAMINER REPORTS

 External Examiner Reports

 When is the Report required?

 How many Reports are required?

 To whom should the Report be directed?
+18

 How long should my Report be?
+18

 What should my Report cover?
+19

-Raising Concerns
+Raising Concerns 19

 Who reads my External Examiner Report?
+19

-Conclusion of Appointment
+Conclusion of Appointment 20

-Response to External Examiner Reports
+Response to External Examiner Reports 20

 Assessment Handbook

-5 EXPENSES AND FEES
+6 EXPENSES AND FEES 21

 Claiming Expenses

-Travel (Domestic Arrangements)
+Travel (Domestic Arrangements) 222

 Overnight Accommodation

 Subsistence

 Payment of Fees

 Scale of Fees (before tax)

 Placement Visit Fees

 Postal Charges

-7 EXTERNAL EXAMINING: THE SCOTTISH CONTEXT 23
+School Contacts 23

+7 EXTERNAL EXAMINING: THE SCOTTISH CONTEXT Freedom of Information Act (Scotland) [FoI] The Scottish Education System School Education Post-school Education The HE Sector in Scotland 8 UNIVERSITY OF THE WEST OF SCOTLAND CORPORATE STRATEGY 24

-Freedom of Information Act (Scotland) [FoI] 23
+Freedom of Information Act (Scotland) [FoI] 24

-The Scottish Education System 23
+The Scottish Education System School Education Post-school Education The HE Sector in Scotland 8 UNIVERSITY OF THE WEST OF SCOTLAND CORPORATE STRATEGY.

 School Education

-Post-school Education
+Post-school Education The HE Sector in Scotland

 The HE Sector in Scotland

-8 UNIVERSITY OF THE WEST OF SCOTLAND CORPORATE STRATEGY 26

-UWS Purpose 26
+UWS Purpose 27

 Truths

-Background information about the University of the West of Scotland 27
+Background information about the University of the West of Scotland 28

 School Structure

-Modular Framework
+Modular Framework 29

-Summary of UWS Awards and SCQF Credit rating 28
+Summary of UWS Awards and SCQF Credit rating 29

 9 QUALITY ASSURANCE AND ENHANCEMENT

-UK Quality Code for Higher Education 29
+UK Quality Code for Higher Education

 The Quality Framework in Scotland

 University of the West of Scotland approach to Quality and Enhancement

 APPENDIX A

-EXTERNAL EXAMINER REPORT - EXEMPLAR
+EXTERNAL EXAMINER REPORT - EXEMPLAR 36

 APPENDIX B

-GLOSSARY OF TERMS USED AT THE UNIVERSITY OF THE WEST OF SCOTLAI
+GLOSSARY OF TERMS USED AT THE UNIVERSITY OF THE WEST OF SCOTLAND

-Version 2.6

-Updated: 0922 SC - minor updates
+Version 2.7 Updated 1023 LS - minor updates